kubeshop/testkube/docs/docs/concepts/tests/tests-creating.md

   type: cypress/project
 ```

-As we can see, this test has `spec.repository` with git repository data.
+As we can see, this test has `spec.repository` with Git repository data.
 This data can now be used by the executor to download test data.

-#### Providing Certificates
+### Providing Certificates

-If the git repository is using a self-signed certificate, you can provide the certificate using Kubernetes secrets and passing the secret name to the `--git-certificate-secret` flag.
+If the Git repository is using a self-signed certificate, you can provide the certificate using Kubernetes secrets and passing the secret name to the `--git-certificate-secret` flag.

 In order to create a secret, use the following command: